dgrisham/wenv/README.rst

 file that automatically runs commands like `sudo systemctl start docker` when I start working on the project and `sudo systemctl stop docker` when I'm done.

-Another feature I quickly realized would be useful was the ability to wrap `Taskwarrior <https://taskwarrior.org/>`_ commands to show only the tasks associated with the active project.
+Another feature I realized would be useful was the ability to wrap `Taskwarrior
+<https://taskwarrior.org/>`_ commands to show only the tasks associated with the
+active project.
 Taskwarrior is a great tool, but I don't want to have to type out and think about a project's name every time I want to add or show its tasks.
 I'd rather have commands that mean "show me the tasks associated with the project I'm working on" and "add a task for the active project with this description".

 The WENV framework arose from this increasing complexity.
 However, it never left the realm of Zsh scripting.
 A project's WENV is defined by Zsh environment